harm2305/embsys-330-sp25-final-project-harm2305/documentation/problem_defintion.md

 - Onboard user action button

 # User stories
-- As a user of the device, I want to see the top 3 latest Bluetooth beacons detected on the LCD screen
+- As a user of the device, I want to see the latest Bluetooth beacons detected on the LCD screen

 - As a user of the device, I want to be able to press a button to recall recent Bluetooth beacon entries